ctu-vras/monoforce/README.md

 ## ROS Integration

-We provide a ROS node that integrates the trained Terrain Encoder model with the Differentiable Physics module.
+We provide a ROS nodes for both the trained Terrain Encoder model and the Differentiable Physics module.
-Given the input RGB images and cameras calibration, the Terrain Encoder predicts the terrain shape, which is then used to simulate robot trajectories.
+They are integrated into the launch file:

 ```commandline
 roslaunch monoforce monoforce.launch